wunderio/silta/docs/silta-examples.md

     persistence:
       size: 2G
 ```
 Note that storage can only be increased, not decreased.

+Note 2: If you change it for existing deployment, You'll need to run special comands in cluster to expand the storage or deployment will fail (see [Mariadb or Elasticsearch running out of disk space](troubleshooting.md#mariadb-or-elasticsearch-running-out-of-disk-space) in troubleshooting page).

 ## Mount Drupal public files to a different location